 We have automatically set up the sharing facility to allow your information to be made available via the MIG.
 Whenever a clinician from another healthcare organisation wishes to view your GP information via the MIG they will always seek your permission before doing so; if you say “NO” they will not be able to see any information and no data will be made viewable via the MIG.

-If you have any concerns about the sharing of your information or do not want your information being made available via the MIG please ask to speak to Marion Tongue or Caroline Carter who can advise accordingly.
+If you have any concerns about the sharing of your information or do not want your information being made available via the MIG please ask to speak to the Practice Manager who can advise accordingly.

 All patients have a named GP attached to their record.
 If you would like to know your named GP, please ask at Reception.
 Please be aware this is for admin purposes only and you can see any GP of your choice, when available.

 Conducting high-quality clinical research helps us to keep improving NHS care by finding out which treatments work best.

 In this practice, you might be asked to take part in a clinical research study.
 Alternatively, ask our staff about clinical studies suitable for you.

 Taking part in a clinical research study is voluntary and can be a rewarding experience.

 To find local clinical research studies, go to: www.ukctg.nihr.ac.uk